The Script --

 At the same time, don't let the B-roll footage distract from what's being said.

-Whenever you plan an interview, plan for supplemental, B-roll footage.
-Sometimes you won't know what this will be until after the interview, so you need to keep your production options open.
+Whenever you plan an interview, also plan for supplemental, B-roll footage.
+Sometimes you won't know what this will be until after the interview suggests it, so you need to keep your production options open.

 In postproduction, you'll need to specify exact points in the interview (the A-roll) where the B-roll footage will go.
 Simply trying to describe points in scenes for edits can be difficult and open the door to errors -- not to mention require a lot of words.
 The only way to specify precise audio and video edit points is to use time-code numbers.